bpiereck/my_1st_gitRepo/concepts_dictionary.md

     - Developing area: The folder where the git repository was initiated.
     - Staging area: Temporary, intermediary area to prepare the commit.
     - Local repository: The hidden '.git' file, where all the versions are tracked.

+    MESSING UP THE PAST!!!
+    Just because I can!